Ratty virus removal guide

 What is the Ratty RAT?

-Ratty is the name of a malicious program, categorized as a RAT.
-RATs are Remote Access Tools, yet when used for malicious purposes - they are referred to as Remote Access Trojans.
-The Ratty malware is an open source Java RAT.
-This trojan was made available on the GitHub software development platform and was strongly endorsed on HackForums.
-Sometime in 2016 / 2017 - Ratty's original uploader deleted their repository.
-However, several clones (potentially, other variants) of the Ratty RAT still exist.
-Remote access trojans are designed to allow remote access and control over infected devices.
+Ratty is a malicious program categorized as a Remote Access Tool (RAT).
+When used for malicious purposes, RATS are referred to as Remote Access Trojans.
+Ratty malware is an open source Java RAT.
+This Trojan was made available on the GitHub software development platform and was strongly endorsed on HackForums.
+Sometime in 2016/2017, Ratty's original uploader deleted their repository, however, several clones (potentially, other variants) of Ratty still exist.
+Remote access Trojans allow remote access and control over infected devices.
 These malicious programs can have a broad range of functionalities that enable likewise varied misuse.
-RATs are deemed to be highly dangerous and as such all infections must be eliminated immediately.
+RATs are highly dangerous and, as such, all infections must be eliminated immediately.

-Remote access trojans can have a significant amount of control over an infected machine, in some cases they may grant user-level control.
-Typically, these trojans can interact with and manage the Windows Registry database.
-It contains information (e.g. settings, options, values and other details) of software and hardware installed onto the operating system.
-Due to this, RATs can manage (i.e. view, rename, copy, delete) both system and personal files.
-They can even manipulate devices' software and hardware.
+Remote Access Trojans can have a significant amount of control over an infected machine, and in some cases can grant user-level control.
+Typically, these Trojans can interact with and manage the Windows Registry database, which contains information (e.g. settings, options, values and other details) of software and hardware installed on the operating system.
+Due to this, RATs can manage (i.e. view, rename, copy, delete) system and personal files.
+They can even manipulate device software and hardware.
 The malicious programs can access, execute, run files/applications and terminate their processes.
-They can spy via connected or integrated microphones/cameras, e.g. stream audio/video live or record it.
-Recording and/or obtaining stills (i.e. screenshots) of the screen can also be a feature of this type of malware.
-RATs can often exfiltrate (download) data stored in the system and some can infiltrate (upload) it.
-If malicious software is capable of infiltrating files and executing them, then it may be used to cause chain infections (i.e. to download/install additional malware).
-Aside from the capability of downloading stored content, remote access trojans commonly have other features geared specifically towards stealing information.
-Keylogging (i.e. recording of key strokes) is a popular functionality, as well as the ability to extract saved/stored log-in credentials (i.e. IDs, usernames and passwords) from browsers and other applications.
-To provide some examples of how the stolen material can be misused, then if the stored/recorded content is particularly sensitive and/or compromising - it can be used for blackmail.
+They can spy via connected or integrated microphones/cameras (e.g. stream audio/video live or record).
+Recording and/or obtaining stills (i.e. screenshots) of the screen is also a feature of this type of malware.
+RATs can often exfiltrate (download) data stored on the system and some can infiltrate (upload) it.
+If malicious software is capable of infiltrating files and executing them, this can cause chain infections (i.e. download/installation of additional malware).
+As well as the capability of downloading stored content, remote access Trojans commonly have other features geared specifically towards stealing information.
+Keylogging (i.e. recording of key strokes) is common functionality, and the capability to extract saved/stored log-in credentials (i.e. IDs, usernames and passwords) from browsers and other applications.
+If the stored/recorded content is particularly sensitive and/or compromising, it can be used for blackmail.
 Various online accounts are especially targeted by cyber criminals.
-Stolen email, social networking/media and other communication accounts can be used by criminals to ask for contacts/friends for loans and/or to spread malware by sharing infectious files - under the guise of the genuine account owner.
-Accounts that deal with financial information (e.g. banking, e-commerce, money transferring and others) can be used for fraudulent transactions and/or to make online purchases.
-To summarize, Ratty infections can result in substantial device and data damage, financial losses, serious privacy issues and identity theft.
-If it is suspected/known that the Ratty RAT (or other malware) has already infected the system - an anti-virus must be used to remove it without delay.
+Stolen email, social networking/media and other communication accounts can be used by criminals to request loans from contacts/friends and to spread malware by sharing infectious files under the guise of the genuine account owner.
+Accounts that deal with financial information (e.g. banking, e-commerce, money transfers and others) can be used for fraudulent transactions and to make online purchases.
+To summarize, Ratty infections can result in substantial device and data damage, financial loss, serious privacy issues and identity theft.
+If it is suspected/known that the Ratty RAT (or other malware) has already infected the system, use anti-virus software to remove it without delay.